New title elevates pharmacy profession

 20 November 2024

-Minister for Health and Aged Care, Mark Butler announced the change to the Australian Qualification Framework, at the Guild’s Annual Parliamentary Dinner at Parliament House in Canberra last night.
+Minister for Health and Aged Care, Mark Butler announced the change at the Guild’s Annual Parliamentary Dinner at Parliament House in Canberra on 19 November.

-The change means graduates of a new Level 9 Extended Masters of Pharmacy degree will earn the title of Doctor of Pharmacy.
-It elevates the profession in line with the recognition bestowed on other health professionals such as physiotherapists, podiatrists, optometrists and dentists.
-Study for the Extended Masters will include the intern year and graduates will be able to participate in the full scope of practice upon their registration.
+It means graduates of an approved Australian Qualifications Framework Level 9 Masters (Extended) of Pharmacy will earn the title of Doctor of Pharmacy.
+It elevates the pharmacy profession in line with the recognition given to other health professionals such as physiotherapists, podiatrists, optometrists and dentists.
+Study for the Masters (Extended) will include the intern year and graduates will be able to participate in the full scope of practice upon their registration.

 “This recognition significantly enhances the professional credibility of pharmacists and reinforces their critical role in community health within Australia and globally,” Pharmacy Guild National President Professor Trent Twomey said.